 You, gentlemen, anxiously long for the regeneration of India.
 If arts and sciences flourish, if trade and industry progress among our people, you think everything will come right.
 India will prosper.
 But do you seriously believe (I beseech you to consider calmly) that such a happy state of things is possible when you allow boys and girls to be fathers and mothers before they are hardly out of their teens?
 Do you expect anything good or great from a boy-husband and a girl-wife saddled with the cares and anxieties of an increasing family, and having to fight their way through the hard realities of life?
 Do you think that the sons and daughters of such parents, who want strength of body and mind themselves, will be capable of achieving the bright future which—pray excuse me for saying so—you fondly anticipate for them?

-Though the Age of Consent Act of 1891 was enacted in British India on 19th March 1891 CE it was limited in its scope.
+The Age of Consent Act of 1891 was enacted in British India on 19th March 1891 CE, but it was still limited in its scope.
 It only raised the age of consent for sexual intercourse for all girls, married or unmarried, from ten to twelve years in all jurisdictions.
-This law has been amended multiple times over the last century with the recent amendment in the law under the Criminal Law (Amendment) Act, 2013, which raised the legal permissible age for sexual consent to 18 years.
+This law has been amended multiple times over the last century with the recent amendment in the law under the Criminal Law (Amendment) Act, 2013, which raised the legally permissible age for sexual consent to 18 years.

 Today, the home of Rukhmabai at Gamdevi near Grant Road, Mumbai, is a school as she had willed.
 What could be a better way to retain the legacy of a woman for whom education truly opened up the world!